Adamih/deno-api/README.md

 ## Anatomy of a denosaur

-No 2 dinosaur look the same, the visual element combined with it's name is required to really capture it's personality.
+No two dinosaurs look the same.
+The visual element combined with it's name is required to really capture it's personality.

 example:
 ```json